wassname/repeng/README.md

 # InnerPiSSA: Deep-Dish Inner Alignment through Reversible SVD Steering

+## Abstract

+Most steering methods fail to generalize beyond their training prompts, achieving weak transfer to out-of-distribution moral reasoning tasks (PCA baselines score < X on DailyDilemmas).
+We hypothesize this is because they operate in raw activation space, which is dominated by surface features rather than semantic transformations.
+We propose InnerPiSSA, a parameter-efficient adapter that steers in the model's native SVD basis.
+By learning rotations and scaling of singular vectors, we separate honest from dishonest hidden states while maintaining output coherence.
+Trained on only X contrastive honesty pairs, our method transfers to unseen moral reasoning with Xx stronger effect than baselines (score X vs X), modifying X/31 moral value dimensions versus X/31 for PCA.
+Ablations show each component is necessary: removing rotations drops performance by X%, removing SVD projection by X%, and disabling coherence constraints causes output degradation.
+Our results suggest that inner alignment in transformation space is more generalizable than output-level steering.

+## Introduction

 *Because alignment shouldn't just be surface-level—we're going all the way down to the hidden layers.*
 *Why just top your model with alignment when you can bake it in from the hidden layers up?*